-My hair was driving me NUTS, so a snorkeling swim cap has become a necessary item for me.
+My hair was driving me NUTS, so using snorkeling swim cap became necessary for me and it works great.

-On our Bonaire trip, I started having issues with my hair while snorkeling.
+On a Bonaire trip, I started having issues with my hair while snorkeling.
 I have straight, fine hair that I wear a few inches longer than shoulder length.
-My long hair was getting tangled around the snorkel attachment on the mask strap, making for my hair pulling out when I took it off, ouch!
+My long hair was getting tangled around the snorkel attachment on the mask strap, causing the pulling out of my hair when I took it off, ouch!
 I also have a lot of shorter new hairs that are only a few inches long and they were causing two problems: they were getting caught between my face and the mask causing it to leak and they were interfering with my vision while snorkeling, annoying!

 My mask strap would also slide down my head on my slippery straight hair, jamming it on top of my ears causing sore ears by the end of the snorkel.